matthewg/wordle-robotics/README.md

 # wordle-robotics
-A platform for building and evaluating bots that play Josh Wardle's "Wordle" game.
+A platform for building and evaluating bots that play [Josh Wardle's "Wordle" game](https://www.powerlanguage.co.uk/wordle/).

+This is an unofficial project, not affiliated or endored by Wordle.

 ## Overview